Our team

 Peter Sugarman Photo by Roberto Hogue

 Why do we want to talk with dolphins?
 I believe we can have mutual exchanges of information with dolphins and we can learn from each other.
-We don’t want to just observe dolphins, we want to know their story, learn from their wisdom, and acknowledge their intelligence.
+We don’t want to just observe dolphins, we want to know their stories, learn from their wisdom, and acknowledge their intelligence.
 They are highly social beings.
 With today’s focus on social-emotional learning, the opportunities are endless for our engagement with dolphins.
 We also want to make it possible for humans to recognize that we are not alone in the universe, which is why we will base our work on scientifically verifiable, credible processes.
-I bring a unique set of specialties to achieve this: experience in marine behavioral ecology and animal behavior; computer science, artificial intelligence and software development; experimental cognitive psychology; integral ecology, and underwater acoustics.
+I bring a unique set of skills to achieve this: experience in marine behavioral ecology and animal behavior; computer science, artificial intelligence and software development; experimental cognitive psychology; integral ecology, and underwater acoustics.

 My early career experience includes training in underwater acoustics as a sonar technician with the US Navy (1971).
 In 1980, I worked with the Human/Dolphin Foundation at Marine World/Africa USA in Redwood City, CA on the JANUS project in their attempt to communicate with two captive adolescent dolphins.
 In the mid 80’s, I produced a field guide to the Orca Whales of Puget Sound, working with the Whale Museum, Friday Harbor, WA.